- Colors:

 - Keywords:

-Decide on keywords and phrases that would draw
+Decide on keywords and phrases that would draw interested

-interested Internet surfers to your website.
-Choose
+Internet surfers to your website.
+Choose words

 |